AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 ## Repository

+>[!NOTE]
+>
+> Starting with the 2511 release, the term Repository in the Editor will be deprecated and replaced by Explorer for Cloud Services users.
+For On-Premise users, this feature will be introduced after the 5.2 release; until then, they will continue to see Repository in the Editor interface.

 When you select the Repository icon, you get a list of files and folders available in DAM.
 By default, you can view the files by titles.
 As you hover over a file, you can view the file title and the file name as a tooltip.

 >[!NOTE]